Contents

 - As of Jan.
 1, 2025, Florida requires most permits to be approved or denied within 10-30 business days for most residential or 60 days for most commercial permits.
 The building permit fee must be reduced by 10% per day past the deadline.

 - Reminders: Workflows track deadlines and send reminders to staff as due dates approach.
-This helps you make sure that no applications slip through the cracks.
+This helps you make sure that applications don’t slip through the cracks.

 - Simplified Correspondence: Find yourself making the same responses to applicants over and over (such as payment reminders)?
-In GovBuilt, you can configure “canned” emails with your most-used comments to send in a few clicks.
-This reduces hands-on time on each permit so you can approve or deny them faster.
+In MCCi Community Development, you can configure “canned” emails with your most-used comments to send in a few clicks.
+That means less hands-on time on each permit so you can approve or deny them faster.

-- Smart Forms: GovBuilt’s smart forms can automatically reject an application based on your local permitting guidelines.
-William explained, “Suppose someone wants to build a pergola in their backyard.
-As they’re filling out the form, it asks how many square feet the pergola is.
+- Smart Forms: MCCi’s smart forms can automatically reject an application based on your local permitting guidelines.
+For instance, suppose someone wants to build a pergola in their backyard.
+The form asks how many square feet the pergola is.
 They enter 600, but by regulation they’re only allowed 200 square feet.
-It will display a message that explains the regulation and it just won’t let them submit the form unless it’s corrected.”
+The form will display a message that explains the regulation.
+It won’t let them submit the form unless it’s corrected.
 Automatically rejecting permits that don’t meet basic requirements means you have more time to deal with other applications.

 Challenge #2: Documentation and Data Management

-Important documents related to permits, like water table and percolation tests, need to be well organized so they can be found quickly when needed.
-If records are scattered across different systems or locations, you’ll have trouble responding to audits or requests for information, such as FOIA requests.
+Documents related to permits, like water table and percolation tests, need to be well-organized.
+If records are scattered across different systems or locations, you’ll have trouble responding to audits or public records requests.

-William gave the example of storing records related to a percolation test for a septic system: “Let’s say a year down the road, somebody gets sick, and now there’s a request for information about it.
+Suppose your agency holds records related to a percolation test for a septic system.
+A year later, somebody gets sick.
+Now there’s a request for information about it.
 Did it meet the requirements of the state before you issued the permit?
-You need to go back and say, ‘Yeah, well, we documented [it].
-Here’s the document that we got from the laboratory.’”

 - Case Files.
-GovBuilt stores all data related to a permit in a single location so you can access it quickly and easily.
+MCCi Community Development stores all data related to a permit in a single location so you can access it quickly and easily.
 This provides a single “source of truth” that you can refer to for the most accurate information.

 - Laserfiche Integration.
-For even more advanced records management capabilities, GovBuilt integrates with Laserfiche.
-This allows you to automatically apply retention schedules and store vast quantities of data without slowing down your GovBuilt system.
+For even more advanced records management capabilities, MCCi Community Development integrates with Laserfiche.
+You can automatically apply retention schedules and store huge quantities of data without slowing down your system.

 Challenge #3: Licensing and Contractor Validation